0x0v1/MVT-Android-Heuristics/batteryusage/README.md

      - **UID Lines:**
        These lines (e.g., `9,0,i,uid,1000,com.example.package`) map a UID to a package name.
 The mapping is stored for later distribution of battery usage.
      - **PWI Lines:**
-       These lines (e.g., `9,1000,l,pwi,uid,382,1,0,0`) provide per-app battery usage details.
+       These lines (e.g., `9,1000,l,pwi,uid,382,1,0,0`) provide per‑app battery usage details.
 The script extracts total usage and foreground (FG) usage for each app.
      - **WR/KWL Lines:**
        These lines indicate counts for wakeups (`wr`) and wakelocks (`kwl`) and are used to factor into the overall heuristic score.